 Tradition is also alive and well in Basel.
 The Basel Carnival is the largest in Switzerland and attracts thousands of people every year to experience the "drey scheenschte Dääg".
 In autumn, the traditional Autumn Fair takes place, followed by the magical Christmas Market in winter.
 You'll never get bored in Basel.

-In Basel, historic buildings meet modern architecture.
-This unusual combination is present throughout the city and makes sightseeing in the city of Basel particularly exciting.
+In Basel, historical buildings blend with modern architecture.
+This unique combination is evident throughout the city, making sightseeing in Basel particularly exciting.

-An important landmark and the main sight in Basel is the Basel Cathedral.
-The red sandstone, the colorful roof tiles as well as the two slender towers are nowadays part of the Basel skyline
+A key landmark and the main attraction in Basel is the Basel Minster.
+Its red sandstone, colorful roof tiles, and two slender towers are now part of the Basel skyline.

-The former bishop's church was built over several centuries (1019-1500).
-As a result, a mixture of Gothic and Romanesque architectural styles can be seen.
-You can also find the tomb of Erasmus of Rotterdam in the minster, which is open daily.
+The former bishop's church was built over several centuries (1019-1500), showcasing a mix of Gothic and Romanesque architectural styles.
+You can also find the grave of Erasmus of Rotterdam in the Minster, which is open daily.

-You also have the possibility to climb the towers of the cathedral during opening hours.
-The 250 steps are quite a challenge.
-Afterwards you will be rewarded with a fantastic view of the city of Basel
+You can also climb the towers of Basel Minster during opening hours.
+The 250 steps are quite a workout, but the amazing view of the city of Basel is the reward at the top.

 ---|---|---|---|